This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There is a price differential strategy for the same product .

-We are able to maintain a profit margin of over 60% at all locations.
+We can maintain a profit margin of over 60% across all locations.

 Cultural story appeal method that convinces people "why it's so expensive"